 Purple shampoo can restore the natural color of your hair and add shine.
 However, it can leave purple stains on the hair if not used correctly.
 To avoid this, it is important to use the correct amount of product, rinse it off thoroughly, and act quickly if you notice any discoloration.

-- Purple shampoo can turn hair purple if it leaves too much blue pigment after use.
+- Purple shampoo can turn hair purple if it leaves too much violet pigment after use.
 This can happen if the shampoo is overused, applied incorrectly, used on the wrong hair type, or if the wrong purple shampoo is chosen.

 - Overusing purple shampoo can result in darker, duller, and even purple hair as purple shampoos are not meant for daily use.